odys-z/odys-z.github.io/sphinx/products/portfolio/source/about-download.rst

 The Topology
 ------------

-The v 0.8.# Demo version can only support a fixed structure, to synchronize files in the user's domain.
+The v0.8.# Demo version automatically sychronize files that users uploaded to any of the server, in the user's synchronization domain.
+Here after the file strage node is named as a *Synode*.

 ::